Menachem and Dafna Sharon

 The Smulovitz family were members of the Radomsk Hassidic sect and Menachem studied in a cheder from the age of four.

-Menachem and his family lived in the ghetto until its liquidation in August 1944 when he, his father and sister were deported to Birkenau.
-The sisters Tosia and Rita Kolberg were deported on the same transport.
+Menachem and his family lived in the ghetto until its liquidation in August 1944, when he and his father were deported to Auschwitz.
+His sister Zosia and the sisters Tosia and Rita Kolberg were deported to Birkenau.
+Some time later Menachem and his father were sent to work in a labor camp near Gleiwitz.
+In mid-December 1944, they were returned to Auschwitz.

-In mid-December 1944, Menachem and his father were returned to Birkenau.
-His father became very weak, and one morning was not sent to work.
+Menachem's father became very weak, and one morning was not sent out to work.
 At the end of the day Menachem returned to their block and found just a striped garment.
 Seeing the prisoner number sewn on the garment, Menachem understood that his father had already been murdered.

 In January 1945, before the Red Army liberated Auschwitz-Birkenau, the Germans forced all the prisoners who could still walk on what has become known as the death marches.
 Menachem pretended to be dead, thus managing to escape the death march.